-In active mode, depending on the load current, the LM43603-Q1 will be in one of four modes:
+In Active Mode, depending on the load current, the LM43601-Q1 is in one of four modes:

 - 1. Continuous conduction mode (CCM) with fixed switching frequency when load current is above half of the peak-to-peak inductor current ripple; - 2.
-Discontinuous conduction mode (DCM) with fixed switching frequency when load current is lower than half of the peak-to-peak inductor current ripple in CCM operation; - 3.
-Pulse frequency modulation (PFM) when switching frequency is decreased at very light load; - Fold-back mode when switching frequency is decreased to maintain output regulation at lower supply voltage V{IN}.
+Discontinuous conduction mode (DCM) with fixed switching frequency when load current is lower than half of the peak-to-peak inductor current ripple in CCM operation; - Pulse frequency modulation (PFM) when switching frequency is decreased at very light load; - 4.
+Foldback mode when switching frequency is decreased to maintain output regulation at lower supply voltage V{IN}.